 The elderly, veterans, and individuals living with intellectual and physical disabilities can live independently with a bit of help.
-At CRI we can help assess the activities and areas that the individual needs support with or what needs to be done to help them overcome these difficulties.
+At Community Resources for Independence, we can help assess the activities and areas that an individual needs support with as well as what needs to be done to help them overcome these difficulties.

 This evaluation will determine what daily activities the individual needs to be able to complete in order to live a more independent life and what supports can help them reach that goal.
 We are also able to assist family caregivers with the things they might be struggling with while caring for a relative who needs additional support.

 ADLs are basic activities that an individual must be able to complete on a daily basis for that person to succeed.
 Typically these activities are divided into five categories.

 The key to restoring an individual’s independence is understanding how these activities impact their daily living.
 Determining whether they can care for themselves and what areas they need assistance in helps align what supports and programs would be beneficial to them.
 It also helps determine what funding an individual might be eligible for.

 These are the activities an individual must complete that support their lifestyle.
 These activities are a bit more complex than basic ADLs, but they affect the person’s ability to live a full and thriving independent life.

 Even though daily activities refer to both Lifestyle Activities and ACDLs, there are differences between the two and the types of home health care services an individual needs.
 Typically, we begin in-home care with the areas the person needs the most assistance with.